 And that’s absolutely bullshit.
 Many companies don’t operate this way and neither do their buyers.

 Let’s re-learn the rules of engagement so your business succeeds:

 1. Pricing is for RESPECT, not revenue

 Pricing (probably more than anything) is the strongest indicator of value/quality for buyers.
 The “expensive” option is always assumed to be the best option.
-It simply doesn’t make sense to them why a $50 item is better than a $100 item.
-They can’t.
+It simply doesn’t make sense to consumers why a $50 item is better than a $100 item.
+It can’t.
 Even if the $50 item was better looking, had more features, and even better reviews…people are still drawn to the more expensive option AS LONG AS IT’S SOMEWHAT JUSTIFIED.

 Look at the success of Apple, their iPhones and Macbooks.
 Premium pricing (and even premium demand) yet being sometimes behind their competitors, no?
 This same logic echoes for many brands in many other industries as well.
 An inferiorly-equipped Mercedes commands a higher price tag than a more upgraded Honda Accord.

 We don’t argue why that is.
 Both you and I know that things are just that way.
 High price commands high value, and also high demand.
 I’m just speaking generally here, ok?
 Your price sets the tone for your brands respect and positioning among other brands.
 Keep it high.
 Remind people how high it is.
 Have them remind and complain to others how high it is.
 That’s probably the best thing you can do for your brand’s pricing.